emmaewade/pangenome-workflow/README.md

 ```
 snakemake --profile config/
 ```
-or arguments can be set through the command line like so:
+or command line arguments can override those in **config/config.yaml** like so:

 ```
 snakemake --profile config/  \